pfunzomaba/pfunzosgarden/README.md

 A modern, responsive website for promoting healthy, organic produce in Thohoyandou.
 <img width="1886" height="907" alt="image" src="https://github.com/user-attachments/assets/0085487b-fc49-4f05-81df-ebdd7c225eac" />

+# This website was developed as part of the Step Up programme task.
+Showcasing the skills in practice.
 ## Description
 Pfunzo's Garden is a responsive website built with HTML, CSS, and JavaScript to showcase fresh produce, contact information, and social media presence.
 It highlights the brand's mission of cultivating healthy communities through organic farming.